The Fight or Flight Response

 Acceptance and Commitment Therapy (ACT) can help you build acceptance and mindfulness skills to boost your psychological flexibility - especially during challenging circumstances - and focus energy on constructive behaviours that move you forward.

 I applied strategies of both CBT and ACT during my 60-day health anxiety recovery, and continue to apply their principles daily.

 3. Systematic desensitization

 Systematic desensitization therapy helps build confidence with gradual and repeated exposure over time to anxiety- and panic- challenging situations.

 Meds can be an effective temporary measure, but they come with costs, side effects, and only mask the problem without giving you the opportunity to fully understand and resolve the causes and underlying risk factors that led to health anxiety.

-During my 60-day health anxiety recovery, I tried medications (which I'm in the process of withdrawing from) and observed mild success in boosting mood and masking anxiety, but learned that addressing the causes and underlying risk factors of health anxiety were the only way to achieve lasting relief and in time, full recovery.
+During my complete health anxiety recovery, I tried medications (which I'm in the process of withdrawing from) and observed mild success in boosting mood and masking anxiety, but learned that addressing the causes and underlying risk factors of health anxiety were the only way to achieve lasting relief and in time, full recovery.

 Moreover, a healthy fight-or-flight response is essential to survival - so dependency on long-term medication to inhibit fear or anxiety, and in turn your survival instinct, probably isn’t your best option.